Hi.

 Author Interview - Michael Elias

-Author of You Can Go Home Now.
+Author of You Can Go Home Now and Bender's L.A.

-Author I draw inspiration from: For me “inspiration” works like this: Great writers don't inspire, they intimidate.
+2020: For me “inspiration” works like this: Great writers don't inspire, they intimidate.
 I read them and say, "I can't write that well."

 Lesser ones don't inspire either, they give me confidence: "I can write better than that."